cgolden/udportfolio/README.md

 	Moved dx and width calculation outside of for loop to avoid unnecessary processing with each iteration.
 	Replaced querySelectorAll with
+	Cache randompizza array length outside of for loop Select the randomPizzaContainer element once for pizza resizing outside of function

 Tools & References: